PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Introduction to Machine Learning/RegressionAlgorithms.md

 # 3) Daily Q&A
-At 16:00, there's an online meeting you're encouraged to take part in to ask questions and to discuss our progress and reflect on today activities.
+Coming Datalab we will reflect on regression algorithms again and give you an opportunity to ask any questions you might have.

 Tomorrow we will do a mock-assessment with the famous Yelp data and we start working on our analyses for the Oosterhout Dataset!